uboslinux/ubos-docs/sphinx/glossary.rst

    Indie IoT
       The part of the `Internet of Things <https://en.wikipedia.org/wiki/Internet_of_Things>`_ that is independently owned and operated.
 Contrast with "Overlord IoT".
-      For example, the
-      `NEST thermostat <http://nest.com/>`_ is not part of the Indie IoT (Google hermetically seals the device, and siphons
-      all the data before the "owner" of the device sees it), while a similar product that kept data local and allowed the owner to modify it at will would be part of the Indie IoT.
+      For example, the `NEST thermostat <http://nest.com/>`_ is not part of the Indie IoT (Google hermetically seals the device, and siphons the data before the "owner" of the device sees it), while a similar product that kept data local and allowed the owner to modify it at will would be part of the Indie IoT.

    Letsencrypt
-      A new certificate authority that provides free SSL/TLS certificates accepted by most browsers.
+      A certificate authority that provides free SSL/TLS certificates accepted by most browsers.
 See `<https://letsencrypt.org/>`_.

    Multicast DNS (mDNS)